sjstretton/screwed/00-TurningTheShip.md

 Unfortunately, a storm was brewing, and not just any storm.
 Three separate weather systems had merged to create a 'weather bomb' of unusual intensity.
 Meteorologists warned of a serious threat to life.

 The fishermen faced a dilemma.
 Should they attempt to land their catch whilst still fresh?
 To do so, they would need to risk their lives by sailing back, straight through the storm.
 Or they could avoid the storm by sailing further out to sea.
-After this detour, the fish would no longer [be] fresh and they would be out of pocket.
+After this detour, the fish would no longer[be fresh and they would be out of pocket.

 Added to this dilemma were communication and leadership issues.
 The storm had damaged the radio, making it difficult to get information or call for help.
-The captain (we will call him 'Clooney'), whilst charismatic, lacked good judgment.
+The captain (we will call him 'Clooney' after the actor playing him), whilst charismatic, lacked good judgment.
 He took the risk and sailed into the storm.

 Taking a step back from their immediate plight, it seems odd that Clooney and his men took such a severe risk.
 Why were they in that situation in the first place?
 Perhaps, there are two reasons.